-All but a handful of states require that you pass the Multistate Professional Responsibility Exam (MPRE) before being admitted to practice law.
+All but a handful of states require that you pass the Multistate Professional Responsibility Examination (MPRE) before joining the legal profession.
 As a law student, you know that preparing for any test involves a lot of study and, wherever possible, a class that can help get you up to speed on a complicated topic.
-Fortunately there are a lot of options.
+Fortunately, there are a lot of options.
 The following article provides an overview of some prominent MPRE review courses.

 MPRE Review Courses

-National Conference of Board Examiners (NCBE) -- The NCBE's review materials are a good place to start your MPRE study.
-The organization is responsible for developing the MPRE, after all.
-The organization offers online practice exams and some limited free study materials, as well as an online practice exam that costs $35.00.
+The NCBE website is a good place to start your search for MPRE study materials.
+After all, they are responsible for developing the MPRE.
+The organization offers free sample test questions, some limited free study materials, and an online practice exam for $60 that mimics the real MPRE.

-BarBri -- BarBri's free MPRE review program promises to deliver detailed, current, and timely information to prepare you for the exam.
-The course includes lectures, outlines, and practice questions.
-Their website also provides an overview video that explains the course's goals and methodology in less than two minutes.
+BarBri's free MPRE review program promises to deliver detailed, current, and timely information to prepare you for the exam.
+The course includes lectures, study guides, and practice questions.

-Themis -- Themis offers a free MPRE review course that includes over 200 practice questions with model answers and explanations.
+Themis offers a free MPRE review course with over 200 practice questions, model answers, and explanations.
 The course also provides outlines to help guide your study.

 More Resources for Law School Success

 The MPRE is just a small part of the process that takes you from law student to practicing attorney.
-Along the way you'll have questions about law school clinics, moot court competitions, bar review study, finding your first job, and much more.
+Along the way, you'll have questions about law school clinics, moot court competitions, bar exam study, finding your first job, and much more.
 Resources to help you make wise decisions can be found throughout FindLaw's Law Students section.